 Automated trading refers to the use of computer technology and the Internet to trade in electronic markets.
 It transformed trading in the main markets for equities, fixed income, currencies, commodities, and derivatives.

-The simplest form of automation comes from using stop and limit orders, opening or closing positions when a set price level gets hit.
+The simplest form of automation comes from using stop and limit orders, and opening or closing positions when a set price level gets hit.
 The most complex form employs quasi-AI based (such as machine learning).

-Older electronic trading venues (the public exchanges above) tend to develop their own systems, while some newer venues are happy to use third party software.
+Older electronic trading venues (the public exchanges above) tend to develop their own systems, while some newer venues are happy to use third-party software.
 They offer two access options:

 - GUI – traders run an exchange application on their desktop to connect to the venue